ShipSoft/FairShip/newMuonDIS/README.md

     - UBT detector "UBT" (now just a dummy plane)
     - SBT detector "SBTsens" for liquid scintillator and "SBTfr" for frame material
     - SST detector "SSTsens" for liquid scintillator and "SSTfr" for frame material
-    - Helium "He" and He frame (balloon) "HEfr"
+    - Helium "He" and to do: He frame (balloon) "HEfr"
     - Air "Air" from before and after UBT, after balloon, cavern, SST.
     - The rest "REST" anything not taken into account in the previous categories.
-    - to add material, edit top part of MuDISDefs.h file.
+    - to add material or change categories, edit top part of MuDISDefs.h file, and method GetLabel() in MuonPath.cxx

 ## Quick recipe